Michaelvll/llm-ie-benchmarks/README.md

 # LLM Inference Engine Benchmarks

-This is a collection of open-source inference engine benchmarks for LLMs, created by different inference engine teams.
+This is a collection of open-source LLM inference engine benchmarks, created by different inference engine teams.
 It aims to create a fair and reproducible scripts to test the inference performance of different inference engines.

 We use [SkyPilot](https://github.com/skypilot-ai/skypilot) YAML to run the benchmarks on different infrastructure, making sure the benchmarks are reproducible and fair.